-1. a) the well that is being replaced is permanently plugged;
+a)-the well that is being replaced is permanently plugged; 1.

-b) the replacement well is drilled within 250 ft from the original well; 2.

-- 3. 3. e)-the well will not be completed or equipped in such a way that it will increase production capacity (e.g. modification). - 4. d)-the well will be used to produce the same or less amount of groundwater and for the same purpose of use of the original well; - 5. the well has a cone of depression similar to that of the original well; - 6. the replacement well complies with all applicable District rules and regulation, including current District well construction standards.
+- b) the replacement well is drilled within 250 ft from the original well; 2. - 3.
+3. e)-the well will not be completed or equipped in such a way that it will increase production capacity (e.g. modification). - 4. d) the well will be used to produce the same or less amount of groundwater and for the same purpose of use of the original well; - 5. the replacement well complies with all applicable District rules and regulation, including current District well construction standards.

 "Retail Public Water Supply Use" - means the use of groundwater by a public or private water utility that operates, maintains, or controls facilities for providing potable water supply service to the ultimate consumer for compensation.
-Water supplied by a retail public water supplier to customers within its service area may include end uses such as human consumption, commercial, industrial, irrigation, institutional or other uses of the retail customer.
+Water supplied by a retail public water supplier may include end uses such as human consumption, commercial, industrial, irrigation, institutional or other uses.